hiddentn/yolo.js/README.md

 # YOLO.JS
-#### A work in progress implementaion of the YOLO object detection in javascript running on topof  Tensorflow.js
+#### A work in progress implementaion of the YOLO object detection in javascript running on top of Tensorflow.js
 ![](img/yolo-light-v2.gif)
 yolo-v2-light with 416x416 input size on a GTX 1050ti/Chrome/Win10x64